Phở Tái (Vietnamese Rare Beef Pho Soup)

 Bowl of pho tai with lime wedges, herbs, hoisin sauce, and sriracha.

-Tips for the Best Pho Tai
+Tips for the Best Homemade Beef Pho

 Frequently Asked Questions